ev3dev/ev3dev.github.io/docs/tutorials/using-lego-dimensions-toy-pad.md

 ## Intro

-The [LEGO Dimensions game](http://www.lego.com/en-us/dimensions/support) makes use of NFC technology to allow some iteraction between physical LEGO creations (characters, vehicles and gadgets) and the videogame.
+The [LEGO Dimensions game](http://www.lego.com/en-us/dimensions/support) makes use of NFC technology to allow some interaction between physical LEGO creations (characters, vehicles and gadgets) and the videogame.

 The LEGO Toy Pad is in fact just a custom USB triple NFC reader that can read